miraclx/cargo-workspaces-fork/README.md

 I made this to work on [clap](https://github.com/clap-rs/clap) and other projects that rely on workspaces.
 But this will also work on single crates because by default every individual crate is a workspace.

+Differences from the upstream repo:

+- Allows definition of package versions in the workspace manifest to avoid prompting.
+- Properly supports workspace inheritance.
+- Introduces package groups which allows for versioning and publishing of only a subset of crates in a workspace.
+- Works on non-git workspaces.
+- Properly discriminates between local and public crates when updating the manifest. (<https://github.com/pksunkara/cargo-workspaces/issues/94>)
+- Allows for the exclusion of crates from being versioned and published.

 1. [Installation](#installation)
 2. [Usage](#usage)
    1. [Init](#init)